Angelina Jolie Dismisses ‘Exhausted’ Brother As Nanny Manager

 The former couple’s willingness to work together appears to be the reason why they have decided to have another product line from their French estate, Chateau Miraval.
 This month, the estate has started to produce “in a very small amount” its own gourmet olive oil.

-The bottles are only available in two small boutiques in the area as well as in the Perrin Family’s website.
+The bottles are only available in two small boutiques in the area, as well as in the Perrin Family’s website.
 It is expected that Brad and Angelina’s olive oil will reach U.S. in a few weeks.
 A spokesperson described the product to People as a “velvety oil with notes of almonds and hazelnut, pungent and spicy with a scent of fresh cut grass.”

 The new product’s release puts to rest the rumors that Brad and Angelina will sell their estate, a purchase they made in 2008.
 Miraval will reportedly remain “an investment for their family and their children.”
 Apart from the oil, the estate has been producing wines for years.